Hardeep-5911/Induction_program2025/README.md

 ###  🕣 11:30 AM - 01:00 PM
 * It was a break for students
 ###  🕣 01:00 PM - 02:00 PM
-* There was a big event by India largest scholarship platform **[Buddy4study](https://www.buddy4study.com/)**
+Scholarship Awareness Session by  **[Buddy4study](https://www.buddy4study.com/)**
-    * It was hosted by **Mr. Manshish Kumar & Mr. Manoj Kumar** representive from Buddy4study.
+- It was hosted by **Mr. Manshish Kumar & Mr. Manoj Kumar** representive from Buddy4study.
-    * They told us about their platform that how they help needy people in india  for their study and startups.
+- They told us about their platform that how they help needy people in india  for their study and startups.
-    * They told us about **[Satya Scholarship Program 2025](https://www.buddy4study.com/page/satya-scholarship-program)**
+- They told us about **[Satya Scholarship Program 2025](https://www.buddy4study.com/page/satya-scholarship-program)
-    * They also informed us about the scholarship application process and encouraged all of us to apply, urging as many students as possible to take advantage of it.
+- They also informed us about the scholarship application process and encouraged all of us to apply, urging as many students as possible to take advantage of it.
 ###  🕣 02:00 PM - 03:00 PM
-* There was a expert lecture by **Dr. Arashdeep Singh** on **Food: A Pivotal Role in Student's Overall Wellness**
+**Expert Lecture by Dr. Arashdeep Singh | Topic: Food – A Pivotal Role in Student's Overall Wellness**
-    * He told us about the importance of food in our student life .
+- He told us about the importance of food in our student life .
-    * We should eat healthy food so we can enjoy our engineering .
+- We should eat healthy food so we can enjoy our engineering .
-    * He told us about common food myths and debunked them all.
+- He told us about common food myths and debunked them all.
-    * He also told us how to check which food is good for our body & which is not.
+- He also told us how to check which food is good for our body & which is not.
-    * It was very interesting and educational lecture.
+- It was very interesting and educational lecture.

 ## My Reflections 📝